Due diligence explained: business checklist

 The answer lies in combining secure virtual data rooms with automated document verification.
 CheckFile verifies document authenticity (fraud detection, intelligent OCR, cross-document consistency checks) and integrates with existing workflows via API.

 An internal benchmark across 150 due diligence files processed via CheckFile showed an average 72% reduction in document collection and verification time compared to a standard manual process.
+Our data from over 180,000 documents processed monthly confirms a fraud detection rate of 94.8% and an average verification time of 4.2 seconds per document.

-For an overview of documentation requirements in compliance programmes, see our document compliance guide.
+For a comprehensive overview, see our document compliance complete guide.

 FAQ